NikSteel/metamakers.github.io/_includes/mediakit.md

 ## How to help?
 As a non-profit cooperative, we operate on a 100% volunteer basis and appreciate all contributions.
-See our website for a current list of items that we need.
 A business can help with the following:

 -	Funding